apaz-cli/apaz-cli.github.io/blog/The_Craziest_Bug_I_Have_Ever_Witnessed.md

 <br>

 Most C programmers understand that the linker can do dynamic linking for you.
-Fewer understand how it works, and fewer have delved further into the standard for the other information.
+Fewer understand lazy binding, and fewer have delved further into the C or ELF standards for the other information.

 It is unsafe to call even AS-Safe functions from a signal handler, if the libraries they're from have not been loaded yet.
 If a library is dynamically loaded inside a signal handler, it